Handling User Input

 })

-The custom keys object will be merged with the default key mapping, that looks like this:
+The custom keymap object will be merged with the default key mapping, that looks like this:

 const defaultKeyMap = {